-The members of the Audit Committee of the Board of Directors are Allison Maher (Chair), Robert Leach, and Michelle Gramatke.
+The members of the Audit Committee of the Board of Directors are Allison Maher (Chair), Robert Leach and Michelle Gramatke.
 The Audit Committee charter requires all members of the Audit Committee to be "financially literate" and "independent" within the meaning of applicable securities laws.
 All members of the Audit Committee meet these requirements.
 The relevant education and experience of each Audit Committee member is outlined below:

-Name Independent Financially Literate Relevant Education and Experience Allison Maher ✓ ✓ Ms. Maher is currently the President and Director of her own advisory firm, Family Wealth Coach Planning Services.
+Name Independent Financially Literate Relevant Education and Experience Allison Maher ~ Ms. Maher is currently the President and Director of her own advisory firm, Family Wealth Coach Planning Services.
 She is highly involved in matters related to succession planning, as well as family governance, estate and risk management.
 Ms. Maher began her career with KPMG in the areas of Tax and Corporate Audit.
 Ms. Maher is presently a member of the Chartered Professional Accountants of Alberta, as well as an active member of the Institute of Corporate Directors, Chair of TIGER21 Calgary and currently holds board positions on several not for profit boards.
 Ms. Maher also holds Certified Corporate Director and Certified Financial Planner designations.
-Ms. Maher has been a member of the board of the Heritage Park Foundation since June 2014.
+Ms. Maher has been a member of the board of the Calgary Health Foundation since February 2020 and was a member of the board of the Heritage Park Foundation since June 2014 to June 2020.
 Ms. Maher has been a trustee for the Cidel Donor Advised Fund since June 2014.
 From May 2011 to May 2017, she served as chairperson and advisory board member for the Alberta Business Family Institute (University of Alberta).
 Ms. Maher holds a Bachelor of Commerce degree, with Distinction, from the University of Calgary.
-Robert Leach ✓ ✓ Mr. Leach is currently the President of Sonoma Valley LLC Arizona Inc., a Phoenix based real estate investment company.
+Robert Leach ✓ \checkmark Mr. Leach is currently the President of Sonoma Valley LLC Arizona Inc., a Phoenix based real estate investment company.
 Mr. Leach was formerly the Chairman of the board of Breaker Energy Ltd. and holds a Bachelor of Commerce degree, majoring in accounting, from the University of Saskatchewan.
 Mr. Leach has experience reviewing and assessing financial statements from his tenure on the audit committee of Breaker, as a member of the Board of Surge, and through his years of experience at Custom Truck Sales Ltd. and International Fitness Holdings.

-Michelle Gramatke ✓ ✓ Ms. Gramatke is currently the Chief Financial Officer and Chief Compliance Officer of JOG Capital, a Calgary based private equity investment fund advisor which invests in Canadian oil & gas companies.
-Ms. Gramatke is responsible for JOG Capital's financial reporting, treasury, tax and regulatory compliance.
-Ms. Gramatke is presently a member of the Chartered Professional Accountants of Alberta and holds a Bachelor of Management degree from the University of Lethbridge.
+Name Independent Financially Literate Relevant Education and Experience Michelle Gramatke Compliar equity in gas com responsi and reg member and hole Ms. Gramatke was Chief Financial Officer and Chief Compliance Officer of JOG Capital, a Calgary based private equity investment fund advisor which invests in Canadian oil & gas companies from 2004 to August 2020.
+Ms. Gramatke was responsible for JOG Capital's financial reporting, treasury, tax and regulatory compliance.Ms.
+Gramatke is presently a member of the Chartered Professional Accountants of Alberta and holds a Bachelor of Management degree from the University of Lethbridge.